Transmission and exchange of payment data to fight VAT fraud

 - Engage with the payment sector and Member States.

-The expert group also works in collaboration with an expert team composed of IT experts from Member States, which is developing the technical requirements linked to the establishment of CESOP.
+The expert group also works in collaboration with an expert team composed of IT experts from Member States, which developed the technical requirements linked to the establishment of CESOP.

 - Council Directive (EU) 2020/284 of 18 February 2020 amending Directive 2006/112/EC as regards introducing certain requirements for payment service providers (OJ L 62, 2.3.2020, p.
 7)